KrishVora01/docker_official_images_testing/docker/README.md

 Releasing the Docker Official Image
 -----------------------------------

+- Docker Official Images for Apache Kafka will be supported from AK versions 3.7.0 onwards.
 - This is the recommended way to release docker official image.
 - Ensure these steps are being run for a particular version, only once the AK release process for that version has been completed.